Get App

 The origin of Goddess Kamakhya is deeply rooted in ancient Hindu mythology, primarily from the Dakṣa Yajña and Shakti Peetha legend.

 This sacred spot became the revered Kamakhya Temple.
-Here, the Devi is worshipped as the embodiment of feminine creative power, desire, and fertility.
+Here, people worship the Devi as the embodiment of feminine creative power, desire, and fertility.
 The temple itself doesn’t contain an idol but a natural spring flowing over a yoni-shaped stone.

 goddess kamakhaya

-Rituals of Ambubachi Mela And Devi Khamkhya Puja
+Rituals of Ambubachi Mela And Devi Kamakhya Puja

 The Ambubachi Mela is a unique annual event at Kamakhya Temple.
 It symbolises the Goddess’s menstruation and Earth’s fertility.
 Rituals are as follows: